-- Students will report to the clinical manager or designated preceptor for assignments. - Students must be dismissed for the day and cannot leave the clinical setting without verbal permission from their designated clinical preceptor, instructor, or clinical manager.
+Students will report to the clinical manager or designated preceptor for assignments.

+- Students must be dismissed for the day and cannot leave the clinical setting without verbal permission from their designated clinical preceptor, instructor, or clinical manager. - Students will share their location via google maps. - Students will contact Mrs. Howard, Clinical Coordinator, before leaving the clinical off-site.